JingweiHu-Math/webpage/_pages/about.md

 --->
 - To UW students: If you are interested in doing research with me, please feel free to reach out.
 - I am co-organizing the [Seminar Series in Applied Mathematics](https://amath.washington.edu/seminar-applied-mathematics) at UW.
 If you are interested in giving a talk, please let me know.
-- Together with Fengyan Li and Sara Pollock, we are putting together a [topical collection](https://www.springer.com/journal/44007/updates/23692654) through *La Matematica*, featuring recent advances in numerical analysis and scientific computing.
+- Together with Fengyan Li and Sara Pollock, we are putting together a [topical collection](https://www.springer.com/journal/44007/updates/23692654) in *La Matematica* featuring recent advances in numerical analysis and scientific computing.
 Submission is currently open.
-Please consider submmitting your work to our collection.
+Please consider submmitting your work to this collection.